-Table 2 presents analysis of attrition at the child level.
-We do not observe any inbalance in the probability of remaining in the longitudinal sample based on school feeding offer^{vii}.
-Column 2 presents analysis of whether children with higher baseline test scores being more likely to be resurveyed, which did not appear to be the case.
-Column 3 investigates whether treatment was associated with some child characteristics in predicting likelihood of remaining in the sample.
+predicting likelihood of remaining in the sample.
 We did so by interacting treatment assignment with the background characteristics we use for heterogeneity analysis.
 This time, we find a joint significance of all regressors at the 5 percent level.
-Also, the interaction between treatment and children from poor households was moderately significant, as children from poor households in treatment areas were slightly more likely to be re-interviewed at endline (93 percent of baseline children were followed up in treatment communities, viz.
-91 percent in control areas, translating in, respectively, for a total of 22 additional children lost in control areas compared to treatment).
-Also, boys and children from northern regions were slightly more likely to be re-interviewed.
-To evaluate further the possible effects of potential attrition bias on validity of the impact estimates, the table in Online Appendix 2 presents the balance of baseline and endline characteristics across treatment groups for the full longitudinal sample, as well as for the longitudinal sample stratified by gender, household poverty and northern region.
+Also, the interaction between treatment and children from poor households was moderately significant, as children from poor households in treatment areas were slightly more likely to be re-interviewed at endline (93 percent of baseline children were followed up in treatment communities and 91 percent in control areas, for a total of 22 additional children lost in control areas compared to treatment).
+Also, boys and children from northern regions were slighlty more likely to be re-interviewed.
+To evaluate further the possible effects of potential attrition bias on the validity of the impact estimates, the table in Online Appendix 2 presents the balance of baseline and endline characteristics across treatment groups for the full longitudinal sample, as well as for the longitudinal sample stratified by gender, household poverty, and northern region.
 Across a wide range of baseline child and household backgrounds, there were no differences between school feeding and control arms in key characteristics at both baseline and endline for the longitudinal sample.
 The only exception is age in months for children from poor households, whereby children in school feeding areas from poor households were older at both baseline and endline than children in control areas.
-We address this issue by employing age-standardising test scores, as highlighted in section III.D.
+We address this issue by employing age-standardizing test scores, as highlighted in Section III.D.
 Thus, even if there was some concern of differential attrition by treatment in the case of children from poorest households, balance was generally maintained, particularly in light of the relatively low levels of attrition overall, which lessens concerns of a change in the sampling frame by treatment assignment due to attrition.